 Gyo: Ugomeku Bukimi was first published in English by VIZ Media as a VIZ Editor's Choice title, a slightly larger format, from September 10, 2003 to March 10, 2004.
-It was later republished as Gyo: The Death-Stench Creeps by VIZ Media under the VIZ Signature imprint.
+It was later republished by VIZ Media under the VIZ Signature imprint.
 Volume 1 on October 16, 2007 and volume 2 on January 15, 2008, and again in a hardcover omnibus on April 21, 2015.

-The series was also published in Spanish by ECC Comics (October 1 and October 29, 2014) and in Polish as Gyo: Odór Śmierci by Japonica Polonica Fantastica (2013).
+The series was also published in Spanish by ECC Comics (October 1 and October 29, 2014); in Polish as Gyo: Odór Śmierci by Japonica Polonica Fantastica (2013); and in Czech as Ryby - Útok z hlubin by CREW on March 28, 2017.

 The main story is nice and helps build up tension and suspense as each chapter builds.
 The things that make this story from reaching a perfect score are that two chapters that take place in a carnival is a bit lacking and the end leaves us without a good real way to end the story.
 Otherwise this story provides us a good explanation of what is happening to our hero and builds up a nice strong storyline.